dehe1011/QuantumDNA/README.md

 ### Key Features

-* Graphical User Interface (GUI): Intuitive and user-friendly interface, making the tool accessible to researchers and students with limited programming experience.
 * Parallelized Calculations: Optimized for performance, enabling the analysis of large DNA ensembles with efficient computational resource utilization.
 * Integration with Publicly Accessible Databases: Supports input geometries from widely used DNA structure databases.
 * Unified Framework: Provides a reproducible platform for simulating and comparing results from different scientific papers and methodologies.